-Article 8 of the constitution and the 1993 Information Code guarantee the freedoms of expression, information, and the press.
-However, media outlets are prohibited from insulting the head of state and publishing or broadcasting graphic images.
-Libel is a criminal offense, and the burden of proof is on the defendant.
-Although few journalists have been charged in recent years, in October 2012 two journalists for the private weekly L’Ouragan were sentenced to 12 months in prison, a fine of 1.5 million CFA francs ($2,900), to pay total damages of 4 million CFA francs ($7,800), and a six-month newspaper suspension for criminal defamation of the state prosecutor.
+Article 8 of the constitution and the 1993 Information Code guarantee freedoms of expression, information, and the press.
+However, libel remains a criminal offense, and media outlets are prohibited from insulting the head of state and publishing or broadcasting graphic images.
+Few journalists have been charged in recent years; however, two journalists from the private weekly L’Ouragan who had been sentenced to 12 months in prison in October 2012 served the totality of their sentence, despite an appeal to the African Court on Human and Peoples’ Rights in June 2013.
+The appeal remained pending at year’s end.

 Article 49 of the Information Code grants every journalist free access to sources of information, with exceptions for information pertaining to the internal or external security of the state, military secrets, strategic economic interests, ongoing investigations or legal proceedings, and anything that threatens the dignity and privacy of Burkinabés.
-In practice, these exceptions are used frequently by officials, and accessing government information remains difficult.
+In practice, officials use these exceptions frequently, and accessing government information remains difficult.

-Burkina Faso’s media regulatory body, the High Council of Communication (CSC), consists of 12 members appointed by the government and has been criticized for inconsistent and mismanaged licensing procedures.
-A constitutional amendment in June 2012 institutionalized the CSC.
+Burkina Faso’s media regulatory body, the High Council of Communication (CSC), consists of 12 members appointed by government bodies.
+Since its creation in 2012, the council has been criticized for inconsistent and mismanaged licensing procedures.
 The body has the power to summon journalists to hearings about their work and monitors media content for compliance with ethical standards and the law.
-The publication of graphic images of victims of ethnic clashes by Le Quotidien in December led the CSC to impose a one-week ban on the paper.
 There are no specific government restrictions on internet access or content, though the CSC does monitor websites along with other media.
-In May, the council issued a warning to a website on which criticism of the president had appeared.